2020–21 Women's League season

-The 2020–21 Swiss League season was the 35th season of the Swiss Women's League A.
+The 2020–21 Women's League season was the 35th ice hockey season of the Swiss Women's League.

 Rules

 The game mode of the Women's League provides for qualification with 20 games per team.
 The teams in places 1 to 4 then play play-offs with semi-finals, finals (both in best-of-five mode) and a game for third place.
 The teams in places 5 and 6 compete in a playout round (best-of -Five) the participant in the league relegation between the Women's League and SWHL B. Due to the interruption of qualification, the relegations between the leagues of the Regio League were suspended.